ckarageorgkaneen/mouse2afc/GUIDE.md

 ![image](https://github.com/HenryJFlynn/mouse2afc/assets/130571023/4a78ee03-a3da-4ac0-9539-2801fa4a6b65)

 ### 10. Run the protocol using Pybpod
 Click `Save`, click `Run Protocol`, select the appropriate parameters in the task parameter GUI, click `Ok` and the protocol should run.
-Now check the boxes of your choice in the `Poke` row to emulate a mouse poking in (checked) and out (unchecked):
+Check the boxes of your choice in the `Poke` row to emulate a mouse poking in (checked) and out (unchecked):

 ![image](https://github.com/HenryJFlynn/mouse2afc/assets/130571023/7e0afd02-d21d-4096-a843-90ff0fd3249b)